dboland77/forum-post-analysis/README.md

-## Analysing forum posts (Topic analysis)
+# Visualising forum posts (Topic analysis output)

+## Steps
+1. GraphiQL used to explore the faker dataset

-Project dependencies for Apollo, GraphQL and Visx added
+2. Create-React-App bootstrapped project and added dependencies for Apollo, GraphQL and Visx

-Apollo client set up and connected to fakerQL
+3. Set up Apollo client and connect to fakerQL

-Posts retrieved successfully
+4. Query the dataset and ensure Posts are retrieved successfully

-Count passed as a variable to the graphql query (currently hardcoded to 8 in the UseQuery hook)
+5. Count passed as a variable to the graphql query (currently hardcoded in the UseQuery hook in both the Autho and Posts components).

+6. Refactored to set n=1000 for now to ensure a reasonable sample size and pass as props.

+7. For the likelihood distribution I just took the most probable entry as the label for that post.

-Visx Examples of BarStack, AreaChart and Tooltip implemented responsively
+6. Visx Examples of BarStack, AreaChart and Tooltip implemented responsively

 Next step is to hook these up to my data.

 Noted that the date returned was not a user-friendly format.
 It is an epoch date in milliseconds so I wrote a quick conversion function.

-#First major issue
+## First major issue
 Warning: "React does not recognize the `xScale` prop on a DOM element.
 If you intentionally want it to appear in the DOM as a custom attribute spell it as lowercase `xscale` instead